obtusecoder/DNSBenckmark/README.md

 # DNS Benchmark Tool

-A multi-threaded PowerShell script designed to measure, analyze, and compare DNS query latencies and success rates between your **Local DNS Server** and major public DNS providers.
+A multi threaded PowerShell script designed to measure, analyze, and compare DNS query latencies and success rates between your **Local DNS Server** and major public DNS providers.

-The script uses simultaneous multi-threading to guarantee network equity during performance evaluations and provides detailed breakdown logs for troubleshooting or optimization.
+The script uses simultaneous multi threading to guarantee network equity during performance evaluations and provides detailed breakdown logs for your needs.

 ## Features

 - **Automated Dependency Management**: Checks for the required `ThreadJob` module and attempts automatic installation (`Scope CurrentUser`) if it is missing.
 - **Preheated Local Cache**: Automatically sends concurrent "preheat" queries to your local DNS server to populate its internal cache before running benchmarks, ensuring an accurate evaluation of cached response times.
 - **Fair Testing Architecture**:
-  - Randomizes the list of evaluation domains uniformly to eliminate sequence and network caching bias.
+  - Randomizes the list of domains uniformly to eliminate sequence and network caching bias.
-  - Executes benchmarks across upstream providers concurrently via multi-threading to ensure fair network conditions.
+  - Executes benchmarks across upstream providers concurrently via multi threading to ensure fair network conditions.
 - **Strict Performance Filtering**: Queries with latencies exceeding **100ms** or resulting in errors/timeouts are explicitly tracked as failures.
-- **Comprehensive Failure Breakdown**: Aggregates failures and reports them alphabetically by domain for straightforward root-cause analysis (e.g., Timeout, NXDOMAIN).
+- **Comprehensive Failure Breakdown**: Aggregates failures and reports them alphabetically by domain for straightforward analysis (e.g., Timeout, NXDOMAIN).
-- **Extensive Export Options**: Saves summarized metrics along with granular, sorted per-domain latency reports into a structured text document.
+- **Export Options**: Saves summarized metrics along with granular, sorted per domain latency reports into a structured text document.

 ## Providers Evaluated